1) My story begins the year after the Flood,

 And its shoddy, little tower had a rupture.

-124) Lightning struck and cracked it halfway down,
+124) Lightning cracked it halfway down,

 Toppling bricks every which way.